davidusb-geek/emhass-add-on/emhass/DOCS.md

 If you have any request or if you need any help using this add-on or EMHASS in general you can leave a message in this HA community thread: [https://community.home-assistant.io/t/emhass-an-energy-management-for-home-assistant](https://community.home-assistant.io/t/emhass-an-energy-management-for-home-assistant).

 If you find any problems with the code you can of course open new issues on the Github repository of [this add-on](https://github.com/davidusb-geek/emhass-add-on) or on the repository of the [core EMHASS code](https://github.com/davidusb-geek/emhass).

-## TODOs

-- [ ] Implement the different methods for weather, load power, production and load costs forecasting.
-- [ ] Currently this add-on is built locally on the user machine.
-It is expected to migrate to pre-built containers in the future.